jasonatoledo/R_MechaCar_Statistical_Analysis/README.md

 - What statistical test would you use to test the hypothesis?
 And why?

-I would test multiple linear regression to understand how much the dependent variable is affected by independent variables
+I would test multiple linear regression to be able to set the manufacturer as the independent variable and the maintenance costs as the dependent variable, along with the other metrics.

 - What data is needed to run the statistical test?

-I would need the
+I would need the data for several car manufacturers between 3-7 years and different mileage marks with similar distribution among the manufacturers.
+I would also like a good sample of various classes and engine sizes as well to determine if the brand/manufacturer has an impact on the cost of maintenance.